Why is it difficult to obtain accurate end-to-end mileage for many US highways?

 On top of all that, those mileage figures have become too outdated to be considered reliable at this point anyway.
 During the 30+ years since 1989, many US highways have been rerouted and/or realigned.
 Around 2010 AASHTO expressed a desire to correct/update their route log, but it appears the state DOTs showed very little interest, and I am under the impression that AASHTO has tabled the idea for now.

 It is almost always of one of the longer US routes about which people want to know the mileage and/or the midway-point.
 And that makes sense: I mean, the halfway point along US 46?
 Who cares.
 But the midway point of, say, US 6 or US 20?
 Now that's kind of interesting.
 But it takes quite a bit of effort to figure that out... at least the way I do it, which allows me to stay accurate within one-tenth of a mile per 100.
 And it is even more difficult to calculate the mileage of a route that no longer exists, or that has non-driveable interruptions in its historic alignment (like US 66).
-However, during the pandemic of 2020 I found myself with extra discretionary time, and I used it to measure all 291 current and former US routes.
+However, during the COVID-19 pandemic I found myself with extra discretionary time, and I used it to measure all 291 current and former US routes.
 The results can be found in the header section on the page for each US highway.

 I am the first to admit that my method may have slight inaccuracies of its own.
-But 95% of the time my figures very closely match the DOT figures, which gives me confidence that the method can be trusted.
+But 95% of the time my figures very closely match AASHTO and/or DOT figures, which gives me confidence that the method can be trusted.
 And it also gives me the confidence to question mileage figures that are significantly different than mine.